bowman2001/perplexdoc/content/doc/basic/bullet-list/index.md

 Perplex is styling _tight_, _loose_ and _nested_ lists of both kinds.
 As additional option, you may enforce a smaller indentation on tight lists with a class attribute.

 ### Tight

-The short tight list from above looks like this:

 - The minus sign `-`
 - The plus sign `+`